Larry Householder

 On July 21, 2020, the FBI arrested Householder on federal RICO charges.
 The charges allege that his return to politics in 2016 was part of a criminal conspiracy.
 The Ohio House of Representatives unanimously removed Householder as speaker on July 30.
-In November 2020, Householder won reelection to his seat in the Ohio House of Representatives, but he was expelled from the House on June 16, 2021.
-Householder was convicted of racketeering after a jury trial.
+In November 2020, Householder won reelection to his seat in the Ohio House of Representatives but he was expelled from the House on June 16, 2021.
+Householder was convicted of racketeering after a jury trial and received the maximum sentence of 20 years in federal prison on June 29, 2023, for his role in the Ohio nuclear bribery scandal.
+As a convicted felon, Ohio law prohibits Householder from holding public office in the state.
+He is currently imprisoned at Federal Correctional Institution, Elkton in Elkton, Ohio.

 Early life and education

-Born in Zanesville, Ohio, Householder was raised in Junction City, Ohio, where he worked on his family's farm.
+Born in Zanesville, Ohio, Householder was raised in Junction City, Ohio where he worked on his family's farm.
 He then attended Ohio University, earning a degree in political science.
-He is married with five children.
+He is married with six children.

 Career

 Householder ran an insurance agency and served as Perry County commissioner before seeking higher office.

 Ohio House of Representatives

 1997–2004

 In 1996, he ran for Ohio's 78th House district, challenging incumbent Democrat Mary Abel of Athens.
 Householder defeated Abel with 55.03% of the vote.
 He was reelected three times.

 In 1998, Householder was elected to serve as assistant majority whip.
 In 2001, he was elected to serve as Speaker of the Ohio House of Representatives, the highest post in the House.
-He served two terms as speaker, during which he led major legislative reforms, including introducing concealed carry, passing tort reform and defunding Planned Parenthood—making Ohio the first state to do so.
+He served two terms as speaker, during which he led major legislative reforms, including introducing concealed carry, passing tort reform, and defunding Planned Parenthood—making Ohio the first state to do so.

 In 2004, Householder and several top advisers were investigated for alleged money laundering and irregular campaign practices.
 The government closed the case without filing charges.
 He was term-limited in 2004.
 Householder was later elected the Perry County Auditor.